 Tinnitus is a phantom sound people start to hear when hearing loss develops.
 Once it starts, it does not go completely away, but things can be done to make it manageable, other things can make tinnitus worse.

-Subjective tinnitus is a common hearing disorder with a potentially devastating impact on the quality of life, characterized by sound perception in the absence of an acoustic stimulus.
+Subjective tinnitus is a common hearing disorder with a potentially devastating impact on the quality of life (QoL), characterized by sound perception in the absence of an acoustic stimulus.

-Unfortunately completely severing the Cochlear Nerve will not result in the end of Tinnitus.
-Subjective Tinnitus is a sound that has no external source.
+Unfortunately completely severing the cochlear nerve will not be the end of the tinnitus.
+Subjective tinnitus is a sound that has no external source.
 Sounds might include:

-Objective Tinnitus (Pulsatile Tinnitus) is an internal sound that usually has the same rate as the heart.
-This is easily checked by feeling the pulse at the same time as listening to the tinnitus.
+Objective tinnitus (pulsatile tinnitus) is an internal sound that usually has the same rate as the heart.
+This form of tinnitus is easily found by feeling the pulse at the same time as listening to the tinnitus.

 Pulsatile tinnitus is due to a change in blood flow in the vessels near the ear or to a change in awareness of that blood flow.
 The involved vessels include the large arteries and veins in the neck and base of the skull and smaller ones in the ear itself.

-Fear of loud sound.
-The volume of what is considered loud would change as hearing loss or level of Tinnitus gets worse.
+Fear of loud sound; the volume of what is considered loud would change as hearing loss as the level of tinnitus gets worse.

 Fear of a certain range of sound.

-Hatred of sound of a certain type.
+Misophonia is hatred of sound of a certain type of sounds, may cause anger.
 Not limited to volume or pitch.